Skidw/bepaid-laravel/README.md

 #### How to handle all this stuff?
 `BePaid Laravel` ships with abstract class `BePaidSubscriber` which you need to extend.

-Create and register new Event Subscriber:
+Create and register a new Event Subscriber:
 ```php
 <?php